Share

 Two rheolithoids inside a body of molten rock on YTS 23541-36622 I, a recently explored world on the Periphery.
 They are apparently interacting in some way; possibly communicating, fighting or mating.
 Image created by a geophysical deep scan system.

-Rheolithoids are a class of organisms consisting entirely of specialised mineral-like structures, primarily those with high plasticity by definition, but solid and fluid structures are also common.
+Rheolithoids are a type of non-organic organisms consisting entirely of specialised mineral-like structures, primarily those with high plasticity by definition, but solid and fluid structures are also common.
 They normally thrive in habitats with abundant magma or lava.

 The first rheolithoids were discovered in 2946 AT on Hiloenu, an Io-like world orbiting Dakaki (JD 13188094), a red dwarf ten light years from the giant star Yirn Mhon (HD 2954) in Pisces.
 A Silicon Generation survey team found evidence of organised structures in certain essential pyroclasts which had been ejected from several equatorial volcanoes.
 These organised structures resembled living creatures in many ways, although all the examples found were inactive and presumed to be dead.